AdobeDocs/graphql-mesh-gateway/src/pages/gateway/batching.md

 - The target (`targetTypeName`, `targetFieldName`) - describes the queried field.
 - The source (`sourceName`, `sourceTypeName`, `sourceFieldName`) - describes where the data is resolved for the target field.
+- `requiredSelectionSet` fetches the required arguments.
+- `sourceArgs` - maps the `requiredSelectionSet` argument to the source.

 The following query causes multiple calls to the Reviews API: